arnoldtics/HPC-TextPreprocess/README.md

 ![miserables](/img/boxplots/miserables.png)

 ## Conclusions
+Implementing a parallel algorithm offers several advantages:
+- Significant execution time reduction for future runs.
+- Efficient use of computational resources.
+- Deeper understanding of multithreaded communication and synchronization mechanisms.

+In natural language processing tasks, tokenization and cleaning are crucial preprocessing steps.
+However, they are also resource-intensive.
+High-performance computing (HPC) proves to be an excellent tool to tackle these challenges, as demonstrated by the results obtained in this project.

+This implementation can be reused as an independent library for preprocessing large-scale text corpus, enabling downstream applications such as: deep learning, unsupervised learning, and text compression prior to storage

+Two promising directions for future improvements include:
+1. Integrating a lemmatization process into the current parallelized version.
+2. Extending the algorithm to handle multiple files simultaneously, by distributing entire files (rather than individual lines) to workers.
+This would significantly boost scalability when working with large datasets or big data environments.

 ## References
 - IBM.
 What are stemming and lemmatization: https://www.ibm.com/think/topics/stemming-lemmatization
 - IBM.
 What is NLP (natural language processing): https://www.ibm.com/think/topics/natural-language-processing
 - The Standford Natural Language Processing Group.
 Dropping common terms: stop words. https://nlp.stanford.edu/IR-book/html/htmledition/dropping-common-terms-stop-words-1.html
+- Universidad de Granada.
+Programación Paralela. https://lsi2.ugr.es/jmantas/ppr/ayuda/mpi_ayuda.php